DxHash: A Scalable Consistent Hash Based on the Pseudo-Random Sequence

 \section{Conclusions}

-This paper presents Dxhash, a fast, scalable and flexible consistent hashing algorithm.
-We provide the algorithm and the implementation of DxHash and proves the complexity.
-And based Dxhash, we propose two optimizations, which are \emph{Weighted DxHash} and \emph{Asymmetric Replica Strategy}.
-We then compare the evaluation of DxHash to other existing CH algorithms.
-It shows DxHash can maintain millions of nodes while providing a high key lookup rate, a very low memory footprint, and a small update time upon the addition or removal of nodes.
-And the two extra optimizations achieve the respective effect.
-Finally, the code of DxHash and all the tests are open source.
+This paper introduces DxHash, an efficient, scalable, and adaptable consistent hashing algorithm.
+We present the algorithm, its implementation, and provide a complexity proof for DxHash.
+Building on naive DxHash, we propose weighted DxHash.
+The evaluation of DxHash, compared to other existing CH algorithms, demonstrates its ability to maintain millions of nodes while delivering a high key lookup rate, occupying minimal memory footprint, and requiring minimal time for node additions or removals.
+Weighted DxHash also achieve its design objectives.
+Finally, the source code for DxHash and all associated tests are available as open source \footnote{The code is available at https://github.com/ChaosD/DxHash}.